Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 • observe the rules of personal hygiene, do not walk barefoot in public places;

-• do not use someone else's shoes, clothes, towels, etc.;
+• do not use other people's shoes, clothes, towels, etc.;

-• strengthen immunity: eat right, temper, avoid stress and normalize sleep, work and rest, play sports, treat chronic infections.
+• strengthen the immune system: eat right, toughen up, avoid stress and normalize sleep, work and rest, exercise, treat chronic infections.

 To prevent the spread of warts in the presence of a single element, it is recommended: